Code-Institute-Submissions/fitness_site/README.md

  is used to manage front-end components
 - [JavaScript](https://javascript.com/)
  is used for interactivity

-## Testing
+- Pencil for Wireframes

 ## Extras

 Given more time on this project, I would style the stripe payment section and create the option for users to directly call instructors when logging in via mobile.
+I would also test the views more extensively.